leuville/leuville-arduino-lmic-easy/README.md

 # leuville-arduino-lmic-easy
 Various programming utilities for Arduino devices designed to send and receive LoRaWAN messages with LMIC library.
+LMICWrapper is a base class for LoRaWAN endnodes.
+It provides

 The classes in this library are normally intended to be used inside a class that overrides one or more of the virtual methods.